keen/keen-js/CONTRIBUTING.md

 ## Guidelines

 * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
-See our [Community Code of Conduct](#community-code-of-conduct).
+* Please take time to read our [Community Code of Conduct](#community-code-of-conduct) which includes Reporting Guidelines.

 ## Community Code of Conduct